cmashamolcm/learn_react/react-basics/react.md

    - Also, it can be confusing to other developers in terms of maintainability, debugging, testing(difficult to set test data with ref and assert)
    - That is why, we have to use refs carefully.
    - But if we use wisely, it improves performance.
+   ***Most of the time, with props and useEffect itself, we can tackle situations and avoid imeretive handle to be in line with declarative approach of react*